 Injured Employee Can Also Pursue A Negligence Claim Against Third Party

 Even though an injured individual may be receiving workers’ compensation from his or her employer, he or she is still permitted to seek compensation from negligent third parties.
 The third party is not relieved of his or her accountability merely because the victim is already receiving some form of compensation for the accident from an employer.
 There may be damages from the accident that are not covered by workers’ compensation, and the victim is entitled to recover those damages from accountable third parties.
 A victim may seek damages such as pain and suffering, disability and disfigurement from the third party.

 Contacting An Experienced Attorney

-If you have been injured on the job and are in need of an experienced workers’ compensation attorney to resolve a disputed claim against your employer, or if you wish to seek personal injury damages from an accountable third party, you should contact the experienced attorneys at Willens Law Offices today for a free consultation.
+If you have been injured on the job and are in need of an experienced workers’ compensation attorney to resolve a disputed claim against your employer, or if you wish to seek personal injury damages from an accountable third party, you should contact the experienced attorneys at Willens & Baez today for a free consultation.
 We can be reached online or by telephone at (312) 957-4166.